By Kunda Londa

-What is also worrying is that lawlessness on our roads drivers doesn’t seem to bother their passengers until they become casualties.
+What is also worrying is that lawlessness on our roads by drivers doesn’t seem to bother their passengers until they become casualties.

 According to Zambia Road Safety Trust website, the vast majority of all fatal- injuries including non-fatal injuries in Zambia are not acts of fate but are predictable and preventable.

 RTSA reports that injuries are a major healthcare problem and a third leading cause of death.

 The site further says For each injury related death, there are 19 hospitalisations for injuries plus 300 injuries that require medical attention.

 We can all guess the implication of these figures with families involved, government expenditure and the impact on the economy.

 What really are the causes of these accidents?
 Four major factors come to the fore in addition to human; the environment, vehicles, regulation and enforcement.